Melphalan is used to treat cancer of the blood, breast and ovary.

 - kidney disease

-Be sure to check with your doctor or pharmacist before giving this medicine to an elderly.
-Elderly may be more sensitive to the side effects.
+Be sure to check with your doctor or pharmacist before giving Melphalan to the elderly.
+Elderly people may be more sensitive to the side effects.

 Inform your doctor if you have been recently vaccinated.
 Do not receive any vaccinations without first asking your doctor.